 Constella has also provided work experience placements for those at school, further education and higher education to assist in the development of project management.

-Constella's largest mentorship venture was built into a production of Sideshows at Sadler's Wells in 2016, providing the opportunity for three cover dancers, two photography/film students, two stage assistants, a costume assistant, a make-up artist and a lighting operation crewmember.
+Constella's first major mentorship venture was built into a production of Sideshows at Sadler's Wells in 2016, providing the opportunity for three cover dancers, two photography/film students, two stage assistants, a costume assistant, a make-up artist and a lighting operation crewmember.

 Within Connecting Stars, Constella has created a Mentoring scheme designed to provide young performers with the opportunity to develop virtual, interactive concerts.
 To begin with, Emerging Artists are paired with one of our professionals to shadow concerts and understand the structure and style of Connecting Stars.
 The second stage involves a shared performance between the Emerging Artist and professional before finally the Emerging Artist performs two solo concerts under the supervision of our Artistic Director Leo Geyer, before graduating to the ranks of our professional team.
 At each stage, the Emerging Artists have the opportunity to discuss performance practice with other artists in their disciplines and receive detailed personal feedback.

 This program allows students a different kind of performance experience, as Connecting Stars is designed to be interactive and is delivered virtually via Zoom.
 They also gain experience of different audiences, as many of the care homes we work with have limited access to live music due to the ongoing challenges of the Covid-19 pandemic.
 In 2022, Constella began a partnership with Trinity Laban College in London, and has worked with six students, successfully enrolling dancers, singers, and instrumentalists into the program.